truongtrancs/nest-long-polling/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Acknowledgments